 Your fur babies and working dogs benefit from herbs, too.
 Try these DIY gifts for the dog and cat on your list.

-Or give the gift of herbal education with a class from The Herbal Academy of New England.
-From now till December 31st, get all classes at The Herbal Academy for 10% off.
+Or give the gift of herbal education with a class from The Herbal Academy.

 How many gifts do you have left to make or buy?
 Did this list inspire you?